Chinland Defense Force: Goals

 The Chinland Defense Force's stated goals are to protect civilians from the ruling military junta, abolition of the 2008 Constitution of Myanmar, an end to military rule, and the establishment of a federal union.

 Weapons

-The Chinland Defense Force has purchased light weapons such as the M-16, AK (Kalashnikov), and Tu-mee (locally built hunting rifles that are commonly found).
+The Chinland Defense Force has used small arms such as the M-16, AK (Kalashnikov), MA-1, MA-15, Type 81, and Tu Mee hunting rifles.
 International importers bring M-16s and AK-47 rifles into Myanmar.